Georges Bidault: Fifth Republic

-In April 1958 Bidault again became prime minister but did not form a cabinet and had a hand in forming the conservative Christian Democratic Movement.
-He also supported De Gaulle's presidency after the outbreak of the Algerian War of Independence.
+In April 1958 Bidault again became premier but did not form a cabinet and helped form the conservative society Christian Democratic Movement.
+He also endorsed De Gaulle's presidency after the beginning of the Algerian War of Independence.

-In 1961 Bidault became President of the Executive Council of the Rally for French Algeria and opposed De Gaulle's policy of Algerian independence.
+In 1961 Bidault became President of the Executive Council of the society Rally for French Algeria and opposed De Gaulle's policy of Algerian independence.
 He established his own National Resistance Council within the far-right paramilitary organization OAS (Organisation armée secrète).
-In June 1962 he was accused of conspiring against the state and stripped of his parliamentary immunity.
+In June 1962 he was accused of conspiring against the state and deprived of his parliamentary immunity.
 He left for exile in Brazil.
-In 1967 he moved to Belgium and in 1968 returned to France after benefiting from an amnesty.
+In 1967 he relocated to Belgium and in 1968 returned to France after benefiting from an amnesty.

-In his political memoirs, Bidault stated that he was never involved in the OAS, and was not qualified to give any precise information about its deeds.
+In his political memoirs, Bidault stated that he was never involved with the OAS, and was not qualified to give any precise information about its deeds.

 When the Front national was founded in October 1972 by members of Ordre nouveau, he participated but resigned from the organisation a few days later.

 Bidault died of a stroke in Cambo-les-Bains in January 1983.